 Turn the lights on and off at the same time each day, mimicking the natural day length.
 Hooking them up to an electric timer is highly desirable and the most foolproof strategy!

 Stay tuned!
 Next time we'll talk about onion transplanting tips!
-Here's to the best onion crop ever in 2020!
+Here's to the best onion crop ever!